 - In the Apigee UI, select Admin > Environments > Groups.

 Look for a row displaying the environment in which your proxy is deployed.
-For example, if the environment is my-environment, the row might appear as shown below:
+For example, if the environment is test-1, the row might appear as shown below:

 The environment group hostname for this environment is